mahmoud/sedimental/entries/simple_statistics_for_systems.md

 Histograms are massively useful for engineering applications -->

-## Reservoir reservations and recommendations
+## Reservoir reservations

 Reservoir sampling does have its shortcomings.
 In particular, like an image thumbnail, accuracy is only as good as the resolution configured.
 Good implementations of reservoir sampling will already track the maximum and minimum values, but for engineers interested in the edges, we recommend keeping an increased set of the exact outliers.
-For example, for critical paths, use a min heap to explicitly track the highest response times observed in the last hour.
+For example, for critical paths, we sometimes explicitly track the highest response times observed in the last hour.

 Depending on your runtime environment, resources may come at a premium.
 Reservoir sampling requires very little processing power, provided you have an efficient PRNG.
-Don't bother checking, even your Arduino has one.
+Even your Arduino has one of those.
 But memory costs can pile up.
 Generally speaking, accuracy scales with the square root of size; twice as much accuracy will cost you four times as much memory, so there are diminishing returns.
 At PayPal, the typical reservoir is allocated 16,384 floating point slots, totalling 64 kilobytes.
 At this rate, the human developer runs into their memory limits before the server does.
 Tracking 500 variables only takes 8 megabytes.
 As a developer, remembering what they all are is a different story.